 He glares at me, finally revealing a glint of hurt.
 Then he grabs a slim paperback off a shelf and hurls it at my shoulder.
 I return fire with a catapulted rubber band.
 Ismail takes up chalk from my board and strafes my side of the desk with several pieces.
 One hits me square in the cheek, smarting immediately.
 I rise and move toward the bookshelves.
 A paper clip ricochets off my breast.
 Blindly I grab at a stapler.
 He takes my wrist.
 I take his waist.
 We crumple into each other, almost hugging.

-go to link But not.
+But not.
 Our arms fall to our sides, the stapler falls to the floor, and we tremble.
 But we say nothing.
 We do not touch.
 We do not look in each other's eyes.

 We do nothing but stand there.
 We cross no line, he says.
 Or at least we pretend not to.
 You choose your home and you burn all your maps, but that doesn't mean you might not find yourself lost and speechless where the lines fall away and the mountains blur and the silence feels better than years and years of conversation.

 Ismail and I walk casually to the parking lot, talking of Austin Powers.
 I see Connor in the Toyota, biting his nails.
 I imagine him winking at me.
 He laughs, just like the Sri Lankan—the most frequent response to offers of assistance these days.
 A neuropsychologist, top gun, Harvard, the whole schmeer.